 As consumers adapt their shopping behavior, smart retailers are changing as well.
 Rather than losing customers to e-commerce, they’re using mobile apps to create a true omni-channel retail experience.
-Here are five great ways to use an app to deepen relationships with current customers — and bring in new ones.
+Here are five great examples of mobile apps for retailers who sought to connect with current customers more effectively, while pulling in new customers too.

 Mobile Apps & Loyalty Programs